The process includes supporting facilitators from within OPDs who can promote inclusive education among the OPD membership.

 However, there has been substantial adaptation of the teacher training modules.
 This has been done to suit the different information needs and existing knowledge and skills of the District Union Facilitators and their trainees in the District Unions.

-One important adaptation has been the increased use of images within the DPO training.
+One important adaptation has been the increased use of images within the OPD training.
 A Ugandan illustrator has been commissioned to create a selection of images to illustrate key messages.
 These images not only make the training more accessible to District Union members who may not read well, but are also available for them to use later in their own advocacy work.

 Each module builds on the learning from the previous module.
 This acknowledges that inclusive education is a complex process.
 Learning about it takes time and requires critical reflection, which cannot be achieved through just one isolated training workshop.
 This cumulative approach involves training workshops plus practical, hands-on activities through small action research projects…